bitrise-io/devcenter/_articles/en/reviews/saml-draft.md

 published: false

 ---
 Organization members can log into/sign up to Bitrise using their own SAML SSO provider's system.
-With SAML SSO organizations will be able to apply the security guidelines of their SAML SSO provider when accessing their own Bitrise organization.

 {% include message_box.html type="important" title="Before connecting SAML SSO to your organization" content=" Make sure: